ncatlab/nlab-content/pages/2125.md

 A crucial fact about the [[Dold-Kan correspondence]] is that

-* The two functors in the Dold-Kan correspondence individually respect these monoidal structures, in the sense that they are lax [[monoidal functors]].
+* The two functors in the Dold-Kan correspondence individually respect these monoidal structures, in the sense that they are lax [[monoidal functors]] (but not [[strong monoidal functors]], see remark \ref{RemarkOnLaxStrongDistinction}).

 However, the [[adjunction]] fails to be a [[monoidal adjunction]] of any sort (i.e. the unit and counit are not monoidal natural transformations).
 (Note that if it were a monoidal adjunction, then by [[doctrinal adjunction]], both functors would necessarily be strong monoidal, and hence an equivalence of monoidal categories.)
 As a result, the Dold-Kan equivalence of categories does not induce an [[equivalence of categories]] or even an adjunction between (co)simplicial rings and (co)chain complexes.